Florida Documentary Stamp Tax

 When to Notify the Department

-You must notify the Florida Department of Revenue, if you:
+You must notify the Department if you:

 • Change your business name;